seyedb/file-ops/README.md

 ### Timing Results
 The following timings have been obtained by reading a wikimedia abstracts dump file (an xml file of size 5.8GB with almost 75.6M lines - the file can be downloaded from [here](https://dumps.wikimedia.org/enwiki/latest/)).

-Adding line numbers to the file:<br />
+* Adding line numbers to the file:<br />
 `addLineNumber : 58.024850428 s`<br />
 `addLineNumber_inplace  : 103.272668963 s`

-Reading a line at a given line number:<br />
+* Reading a line at a given line number:<br />
-Use `./tools/timingplot.py` to generate an interactive plotly plot.
-The timing data can be found at: `./data/`

 `getline` from the `linecache` module is not practical for large files.<br />
 `getLine` uses `enumerate()` to read the file line-by-line.<br />
 `getLine_binarysearch` searches for the given line number using binary search.
-The input file must have line numbers.
+The input file must have line numbers.<br />

+Use `./tools/timingplot.py` to generate an interactive plotly plot.
+The timing data can be found at: `./data/`

 <img src=./data/gL.png width="50%" height="50%">
 <img src=./data/gLbinsrch.png width="50%" height="50%">